octane321/VictronSmartShunt-ESPHOME-iobroker/README.md

-# VictronMPPT-ESPHOME
+# VictronSmartShunt-ESPHOME-iobroker

 ESPHome component to monitor a Victron SmarShunt via ve.direct / UART TTL with an ESP8266 Board

-Its made for IoBroker with mqtt connection
+Its customized for IoBroker with mqtt connection

 Also added:
 * Restart Button (topic is publishes to the broker after startup with payload "PRESS " - to restart the ESP, send "PRESS" to this topic)